wikimedia/pixel/README.md

 ### Cleanup

-Sometimes after making MediaWiki code changes, database changes, or having issuees with the containers you just want to throw away everything and start Pixel with a clean slate.
-To do that, simply run:
+Sometimes after making MediaWiki code changes, database changes, or having issues with the containers you just want to throw away everything and start Pixel with a clean slate.
+To do that, run:

 ```
 npm run clean